waiwera/waiwera/doc/user/setup_source_networks.rst

 Group inputs
 ------------

 The **"in"** value defines the inputs for the group.
 This is an array of strings, listing the names of all the inputs.
 The inputs may be production sources, other groups, or a mix of both.
+An error is raised if a group is defined with no inputs.

 Note that groups can be defined in arbitrary order, so a group can include other groups in its inputs even if they are defined later in the group array.